akhettar/kib-sync/README.md

 mkp-kibana-monitors

 # Overview
-This is a command line tool to sync and update the `Kibana monitor configs` - see below the help section.
+This is a command line tool to sync and update the `Kibana object configs` - see below the help section.
 This tool is run as part of the scheduled pipeline to run every hour.
 It downloads the monitors config from kiban cluster then push the latest configuration into Gitlab - this project.
+The kibana objects supported are:
+1. Monitors
+2. Dashboards
+3. Saved search
+4. Destinations(slack, email etc)

 ```./kibana-sync -h
 This tool performs the followings: